shohamy7/ObservabilityOnboarding/learning/opentelemetry/part4.md

 3. When instrumenting code based applications we usually have the luxury of using a pre-built integration to our base framework (fastapi, flask, etc).
 There are some cases where we don't have this luxury.
 What are the 2 ways of instrumentation in this example? explain in detail.
     1. Why won't we always have access to this "integrated instrumentation"?
     2. Give an example of a team from our branch that uses "custom instrumentation".
 Why did they choose this method?
+3. Some would say that manual instrumentation is sort of an art.
+In what cases should we avoid instrumenting our library/code?
+What would be considered over-instrumenting?
 4. Add instrumentation to an existing code.
 Talk with your tutor for more info.

 ## Outcome